 - Turn on USB Debugging on your Galaxy Note 3.
 You can find the instructions here.

-- Last but not the least, charge your phone’s battery and backup your important data and apps as precaution.
+- Last but not the least, charge your phone’s battery and backup your important data and apps as a precaution.

 Update Sprint Galaxy Note 3 to Android 4.4.4